Gum Treatment and Cleanings

 Comprehensive Gum Disease Treatment

 Dr. Kim can treat all cases of gum disease, whether it is mild, moderate or severe.
-His advanced training includes continuing education courses in oral surgery and restorative treatments.
-During dental school, he even completed more than ten times the graduation requirements one year early.
-Dr. Kim has worked with even the most medically complex cases, and he strives to bring all of his patients more efficient, comfortable, comprehensive and long-lasting dental care.
+His advanced training includes continuing education courses in periodontal medicine, oral surgery and restorative treatments.
+Every year, Dr. Kim attends the annual symposium at the Kois Center in Seattle, WA so that he can bring latest innovations, protocols, and techniques in management and prevention of periodontal disease.
+Every research and article published in the dental journals will be reviewed and incorporated into our practice protocols to help patients receive most up-to-date treatment.
+Dr. Kim has also worked with the most medically complex cases, and he strives to bring all of his patients more efficient, comfortable, comprehensive and long-lasting dental care.

 Severe gum disease therapy